dataengi/interview-challenge/Junior_level_positions/Front-end_web_Engineer/README.md

-# Junior Front-end web Developer
+# Junior Front-end web Engineer

 Our data platform's purpose is to improve consumer experience and communications activity performance, to mitigate risk, drive product innovation and achieve operational excellence.
 You will contribute to the implementation and operation of the platform from data collection through storage and on to processing.